deployment-academy/deployment-academy.github.io/content/posts/devsecops/kubernetes-security.md

   - "supply chain"
 ---

-In this post, I want to share the approach I have been using to scope and decide what to do when defending a Kubernetes environment.
-The approach presented defines ten high-level security concerns and is used with other frameworks and benchmarks to contextualize and guide the security efforts.
+In this post, I want to share the approach I have been using to scope and make decisions when defending a Kubernetes environment.
+The approach presented here defines ten high-level security concerns and is used with other frameworks and benchmarks to contextualize and guide the security efforts.
 For each security concern, I present an informal and opinionated description based on my experience.

 <!--more-->